The following individuals currently serve on the Georgetown Climate Center's state advisory board

 She also served as California's Secretary for Natural Resources from 1999 to 2003.
 Prior to her return to the ARB, Ms. Nichols was Professor of Law and Director of the Institute of the Environment at UCLA.

-Prior to his appointment, he served as director of the Illinois Environmental Protection Agency from 2005 to 2011.
+He served as director of the Illinois Environmental Protection Agency from 2005 to 2011.
 During those years, he chaired the Illinois Governor’s Climate Change and Advisory Committee and was a member of the Midwestern Governors’ Association panel charged with developing a regional cap-and-trade system.
 He was a member of the Air Committee for Environmental Council of States (ECOS) and the U.S. EPA Environmental Financial Advisory Board.
 He is on a number of boards and committees, including serving as chair of The Climate Registry Board of Directors and co-chair of the Keystone Foundation Energy Board.

 He was elected and served as mayor of Rockford, Illinois from 2001 to 2005.
 As mayor he held leadership positions in the Illinois Municipal League, United States Conference of Mayors and the national League of Cities.
 He also served as president of the Illinois Chapter of the National Brownfield Association.
 Mr. Scott was elected a state representative from the 67th district in 1995 and served in the General Assembly until 2001 when he became mayor.
 He also served the city as city attorney.

-Jared Snyder is Assistant Commissioner for Air Resources, Climate Change & Energy at the New York State Department of Environmental Conservation.
+Jared Snyder is Deputy Commissioner for Air Resources, Climate Change & Energy at the New York State Department of Environmental Conservation.
 In that capacity, he oversees New York’s development and implementation of clean air programs and programs to reduce greenhouse gas emissions, including the Regional Greenhouse Gas Initiative.
 Mr. Snyder is co-chair of the International Carbon Action Partnership and he currently represents New York on the Board of Directors of the Climate Registry.

 Prior to joining DEC in 2007, he served as Chief of the Affirmative Litigation Section of the Environmental Protection Bureau for the State Office of the Attorney General for the past 12 years.
 In that position, he handled numerous climate change and clean air lawsuits for the State of New York.